 "Do I want to know what's on that?"

 "My research.
-Roger's research that is based on my research.
+Roger's research that's based on my research.
 And someone else's research I plan to replicate with his permission.
 Do you have a problem with this?"
-Her tone implied she would not care if he did.
+Her tone implied she wouldn't care if he did.

 He let her go.
-"This is not the nicest place."
+"This isn't the nicest place."

 "Well, I'm not the nicest girl."
 She left him in her dust, long legs carrying her far away.

 The chime on McCoy's door came sooner than expected.
 She stormed in as soon as he told the computer to open the door.

 "You're an asshole."

 He laughed.
 "Yeah, I am."
 He gestured to the chair across from him.
 "If you want that extra laboratory time that I just denied, then you'll have dinner with me."

 She crossed her arms over her chest.
 "This is blatant sexual harassment."

 "Dinner, not anything else.
 You're on my staff and you won't let me in.
 I have a right to know what kind of person I'm dealing with."